 - Divide evenly among 4 bowls and serve with grated Parmesan cheese, if using.

-Recipe source: If any Eat What You Love Quick & Easy by Marlene Koch
+Recipe source: If any Eat What You Love Quick & Easy (affiliate link) by Marlene Koch

 More Easy Healthy Soup Recipes for Weight Watchers: